snowplow-archive/snowplow.github.com/_posts/2014-06-xx-snowplow-python-tracker-0.4.0-released.md

              buffer_size=None, on_success=None, on_failure=None):
 {% endhighlight %}

-The only field which must be set is the `endpoint`, which is the collector to which the emitter logs events. `port` is the port to connect to, `protocol` is either `"http"` or `"https"`, and `method` is either GET or POST.
+The only field which must be set is the `endpoint`, which is the collector to which the emitter logs events. `port` is the port to connect to, `protocol` is either `"http"` or `"https"`, and `method` is either "get" or "post".

 When the emitter receives an event, it adds it to a buffer.
 When the queue is full, all events in the queue get sent to the collector.
 The buffer_size argument allows you to customize the queue size.
 By default, it is 1 for GET requests and 10 for POST requests.
-If the emitter is configured to send POST requests, then instead of sending one for every event in the buffer, it will send a sing request containing all those events in JSON format.
+If the emitter is configured to send POST requests, then instead of sending one for every event in the buffer, it will send a single request containing all those events in JSON format.

 `on_success` is an optional callback that will execute whenever the queue is flushed successfully, that is, whenever every request sent has status code 200.
 It will be passed one argument: the number of events that were sent.